 You may develop longer, darker, or seemingly swollen or misshapen labia minora due to several factors.
 Generally, pregnancy, excessive weight loss, and changes in puberty may cause the labia minora to appear larger than is usual.
-In Labia Reduction, the extra length of the inner vaginal lips is surgically removed, restoring a youthful appearance of the vulva.
-If you experience any of these changes and are embarrassed or insecure, you may want to consider a labiaplasty procedure.
+In Labia Reduction, the extra length of the inner vaginal lips is surgically removed.

 Am I a Candidate for Labiaplasty?

-- Are you concerned with the appearance of your labia minora?
+- Concerned with the appearance of your labia minora

-- Are you emotionally distressed over the darkening of the inner lips?
+- Have unwanted darkening of the inner lips

-- Are you experiencing any unpleasant sensations during intercourse with your partner?
+- Experience pain or unpleasant sensations during intercourse

-- Are you experiencing pain or discomfort during physical activity, such as cycling or running?
+- Experience pain or discomfort during physical activity, such as cycling or running

-- Are you avoiding certain activities because of the appearance of your vagina?
+- Avoid certain activities because of the appearance of your vagina

 If you have answered any of these questions with a ‘Yes’, then you may be a candidate for a Labiaplasty procedure.
 Consult with Dr Doyle to see which procedure suits you the best, what the recovery times are, and how to best prepare for one.